castorini/pygaggle/docs/experiments-msmarco-passage.md

 Upon completion, the re-ranked run file `run.monot5.ans_small.dev.tsv` will be available in the `runs` directory.

-Awesome, we can verify that this MRR@10 is indeed right using the official MS MARCO evaluation script:
+We can verify that the MRR@10 is indeed right using the official MS MARCO evaluation script:

 ```
 python evaluate/msmarco/msmarco_eval.py data/msmarco_ans_small/qrels.dev.small.tsv runs/run.monot5.ans_small.dev.tsv